Taking a new look at industry initiatives including Digital Twins and Smart Cities.

 Bentley’s Year in Infrastructure (YII) is primarily a celebration and demonstration of the work the company’s customers are doing.
 Refreshingly, the company is able to demonstrate its tools at work in real world applications and the company can also signal new directions.
 This year, the company announced the acquisition of Orbit Geospatial Technologies and Citilabs.

-Bentley is taking a fresh look at digital cities and is all in on the digital twin, and the approach it is taking carries through, to all the company’s areas of interest including Processing and Power, Mining and Offshore Engineering, Construction, Rail and Transit, etc., because Bentley is looking at the world it is today and bringing digitization where it’s needed, and its digital cities that provide the best example.
+Bentley is taking a fresh look at digital cities and is all in on the digital twin, and the approach it is taking carries through, to all the company’s areas of interest including Processing and Power, Mining and Offshore Engineering, Construction, Rail and Transit, etc., because Bentley is looking at the world as it is today and bringing digitization where it’s needed.
 Bentley is using its strong product line in reality capture to light up “dark data.”

 For the longest time, digital cities have been presented as a dream for the future when buildings will be designed and constructed with self-awareness built in.
 However, unlike cars or consumer appliances, cities are already here and they’re not so self-aware.
 They’re using reality capture to digitize the built environment and machine learning plus AI to identify, tag, and align the digital world with the built world to take it forward.